mohammadDV/Chunkifier/README.md

 ## Chunkifier

 In this system I wrote a service for chunk the file in specific directory.
 I used chunk class and implement it with three function in it and also check the type of incoming file  (Normal,Sparse).
-You can change two parameters in “config.php” that you mentioned in document :
+You can change two parameters in “config.php”:

 1) file_size 			=> first file size = 1337 bytes
 2) incrementalـnumber 	=> Each chunk should be 11 bytes larger than the previous chunk = 11 bytes